evbogue/ANProto/ROADMAP.md

 ### A Personal Data Server (apds)

-APDS authenticates and stores ANProto messages and blobs
+apds authenticates and stores ANProto messages and blobs

 This document only specifies what needs to happen with the JavaScript implementation.